5-choosability of graphs with crossings far apart: The proof of Theorem

-Since $|V(G_q)\cap V(F)|=1$, $X'$ must satisfy (A3), (A5) or (A6).
-If $X'$ satisfied (A3), the conclusions of the preceding paragraph would apply symmetrically and we would have $v_1=v_b$, which is a contradiction.
-Similarly, $X'$ cannot satisfy (A6).
-The remaining possibility is that (A5) holds for $X'$.
+Since $|V(G_q)\cap V(F)|=1$, $B$ must satisfy (A3'), (A5') or (A6').
+If $B$ satisfied (A3'), the conclusions of the preceding paragraph would apply symmetrically and we would have $v_1=v_s$, which is a contradiction.
+Similarly, $X'$ cannot satisfy (A6').
+The remaining possibility is that (A5') holds for $X'$.
 Then $v_1=v_{b-1}$ and $v_b=v_2$.
 The situation is shown in Figure \ref{fig-A4-A7}.
 Since $X$ was chosen according to (X4a), we have $|L(v_b)|=|L(v_{b+2})|=3$; in particular, $s\ge4$ and $b\le s-2$.
 This is only possible if $X'$ has been chosen according to (X4), but then $|L(v_b)|>3$.
-This is a contradiction, showing that (A3) does not occur. \end{proof}
+This is a contradiction, showing that $B$ does not satisfy (A3).
+Symmetrically, $B$ does not satisfy (A3'). \end{proof}